 - sheep and lambs - without their wool

 - reptiles like snakes, crocodiles and lizards

 Animals used for leather must not be on the endangered species list.
-To check this, contact the UK office of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) helpline on 0117 372 8749.
+To check this, contact the UK office of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Helpline on Telephone: 0117 327 8774.

 Patent leather is leather that’s been coated with a varnish, lacquer or preformed plastic sheet.
 It has a shiny mirror-like surface.
 The varnish or lacquer used can be pigmented or non-pigmented and may be based on:

 - vegetable oil that dries and hardens - linseed oil is normally used

 - synthetic products (including thermoplastics) - polyurethane plastics are normally used